tiandavis/tiandavis.com/_posts/2014-06-08-javascript-and-the-monomyth.markdown

 Not surprising when you think about it because most code was server-side.
 In fact, ajax techniques had just barely started to become known.
 All this meant was folks simply didn't care about the frontend.
 All that changed with jQuery.
 Because of jQuery developers started to wake up and start noticing JavaScript.

 Now, clearly John is not a Goddess and neither is he a God.
-It funny because The Matrix had the Oracle and the Oracle was able to see a person's destiny.
-Well, I felt like John is our Oracle and he saw not just what JavaScript was, but what it could be.
+But its funny because The Matrix had the Oracle and the Oracle was able to see a person's destiny.
+Well, I felt like John was our Oracle and he saw not just what JavaScript was, but what it could be.

 Because of John and jQuery, collectively, we realized the dream of cross-browser development.
 We had finally normalized JavaScript development and laid a solid foundation for innovation.
 During this time, John taught us about the DOM in all its shabby self.